What is the intent of our Physical Education curriculum?

 PE at St Margaret’s C of E Junior School provides challenging and enjoyable learning through a range of sporting activities including; Invasion Games, Target Games, Strike and Field Games, Athletics, Gymnastics, Yoga, Dance and Outdoor & Adventure Activities.
 Swimming is provided for our Year 4 children.
-In our curriculum, p; one outdoors (Games) and one indoors (PE).
+In our curriculum, pupils participate in two high quality PE lessons each week, covering two sporting disciplines every half term; one outdoors (Games) and one indoors (PE).
 All children are taught by a qualified PE specialist for one hour a week through the Games curriculum.

 Our Long Term PE and Game Curriculum Overviews sets out the PE Units/Activities which are to be taught each term throughout the year and ensures that the requirements of the National Curriculum are fully met.
 We alternate sports so that children develop key skills but experience these through different opportunities.
 For example, Year 3 focus on the skills in that sport followed by the same sport taught in Year 5 with a focus of application of the skills through game situations.

 We promote both participation and competition through P.E and sport.
 We ensure all children experience competition at some level, individually or in a team, within lessons.
 To also achieve this, children are provided opportunities to trial and subsequently compete in external competitive sporting events such as Sports Hall athletics and Mini Youth Games.
+In addition, children are encouraged to participate in the varied range of extra-curricular activities.
+Lunch time sports clubs are available each day and children can attend after school sport clubs.
+All these events/activities develop teamwork and leadership skills and are very much enjoyed by the children.
 For those who do not take part in the above, we have team houses which are used for our Sports Day competition (with the emphasis on participation and achievement for all) in the summer term.

 How do we assess the impact of our Physical Education curriculum?